 It’s my earliest memory of being interested in people; what made them feel and act, exploring the idiosyncrasies that made them so beautifully weird, and wondering how I could solve their problems.

-You can check out my resume here.
-I’d love tochat, even if its just to tell you one of my amazing jokes (thanks, Dad).
+Check out my resume here or reach out tochat, I’d love to share one of my amazing jokes (thanks, Dad).